 2024 Strawberry Queen Lily Ritter was crowned Saturday, April 6 at the Edna Carson Fine Arts Auditorium in Stilwell.

 As queen, Lily Ritter received a $1,000 scholarship, $500 from the Forever Giving Back fund from the former queen group, and a ruby and silver broach sash pin by Jack Spinks.
-Lily is a junior at Stilwell High School, and the daughter of Brian and Tara Ritter.
+Lily is a student at Stilwell High School, and the daughter of Brian and Tara Ritter.

 “I was really, really surprised that I won,” Lily said.
 “I feel so grateful.
 I prayed every single time I came on stage.”